Frequently Asked Questions

 Applying to the Program

-- What is attending the physical therapy program like?
+- What is a physical therapist?

 - How many students do you accept each year?